 - In the U.S., childhood obesity alone is estimated to cost $14 billion annually in direct health expenses.

-- Caused by eating more processed foods and less physical activity as well as socioeconomic differences.
+- This is caused by eating more processed foods and less physical activity, as well as socioeconomic differences.

 - Bariatric surgery is becoming more prevalent and a standard in the pediatric population.

 - Better nutrition and increased physical activity with parental support remain a must.

 - Get kids involved in meal planning or preparation.
 Have them cook with you and try to cook and eat at home most of the time.
 I have kids ranging from 4-college, and they help me cook at times, and they help fix their lunches.
 Even my 4-year-old helps decide on his lunch, and he understands he has to have fruit, but he can also have a treat—it is all about balance.
 I have them eat their fruit first, along with the other lunch; then, they can have a small treat like fruit snacks or a piece of chocolate.
 Have them cook their other favorite desserts, like brownies or cookies, so their diets are not overly restrictive and encourage balance.

 - Overly restrictive diets or shaming kids and teens for eating “too much” can harm them.
 It affects their psyche.
 They automatically will feel different, like they are not like their friends, and blame themselves as though something is wrong with them.
 This thought process can lead to depression, anxiety, low self-esteem into adulthood, and obesity.

 - Regular mealtimes with the family can benefit kids and teens.
 Regular meals and even snack times help regulate their hunger control centers and ensure that kids are not overeating by snacking throughout the day or eating too little by waiting and only having one meal.
 Doing this with family helps kids feel great because everyone is doing it and can help with family bonding.